Joe Frank: Early life

 His father (identified as 'Meyer Langerman' in New York City's death records) died of kidney failure on October 8, 1943, when Joe was five years old.

 On April 28, 1945, his mother married Theodore Frank (whom Joe called Freddy in his show, and in the article "Joe Frank is Off the Air" in the LA Weekly in 1997) and changed Joe's last name.

 In his twenties, Frank studied at Hofstra University in New York and later at the Iowa Writers' Workshop.
 In 1964, he taught five grades of English at the Sands Point Academy for Gifted Children in Sands Point, New York.
-Among his students were Gary Lambert, host on Sirius/XM Radio's The Grateful Dead Channel, and novelist/screenwriter Howard A. Rodman.
-From 1965 to 1975, he taught English and Russian literature and philosophy at the Dalton School in Manhattan.
-Later, he worked as a music promoter (1976-77), a job that involved long-distance driving, during which he became absorbed with listening to the car radio.
+Among his students were Gary Lambert, host on SiriusXM's The Grateful Dead Channel, and novelist/screenwriter Howard A. Rodman.
+For 10 years ending in 1974, he taught English and Russian literature and existentialism at the Dalton School in Manhattan.
+Later, he worked as a music promoter (1976–77), a job that involved long-distance driving, during which he became absorbed with listening to the car radio.